Nazaninf24/Algorithmes-js/README.md

 - In the first folder `projet1_tri` there are sorting projects.
 To use it just run :

   - $ `node sorting_functions.js list.txt`
-   - In the console (to see Bubble and Insert sorting programs) working with `list.txt` and change it to`list2.txt` numbers.
+   - In the console (to see Bubble and Insert sorting programs) working with `list.txt` and change it to`list2.txt`

   - $ `node merge_sort.js list.txt`
    - (to see the Merge sort program in action (using `list.txt` and  change it to`list2.txt`).